 The UN mission in Lebanon has among its tasks to monitor the cessation of hostilities between Hezbollah and Israel and to accompany and assist the LAF in the south of the country and along the separation between the two states, the so-called Blue Line.
 It also guarantees humanitarian access to civilian populations and the voluntary and safe return of displaced persons.

 The mission is currently immersed in what is known as the stabilization phase, in which it is intended that the Lebanese Armed Forces (LAF) are able to monitor the situation without UNIFIL's presence.

 The Spanish Armed Forces were deployed in Lebanon in September 2006.
 Mostly the entire contingent in operation 'Libre Hidalgo' is located at the Miguel de Cervantes Base, near the town of Marjayoun where the Spanish-led Eastern Sector Headquarters is located.
 There are also spanish personnel at the UNIFIL´S Headquarters in Naquora.

 Spanish troops carry out foot and vehicle patrols to permanently monitor the line that separates Lebanon from Israel. they also set observatories and carry out other activities along with the Lebanese Armed Forces (LAF), all of the aimed at ensuring compliance with UN Resolution 1701 and preventing situations tha could lead to escalate the tensión between the parties.

 The Multinational Brigade East, led by Spain and commanded by a Spanish General, is composed of 3500 troops of nine different nationalities.
-Spain contributes with 600 men and women.
-In addition, there are 14 positions assigned to Spanish personnel within UNIFIL's HQ (FHQ) in Naquora.
+Spain contributes with roughly 650 troops to UNIFIL.
+Spain has positions assigned within UNIFIL's HQ (FHQ) in Naquora.

 En LíbanoMore information